Conclusion of the event 05/06 – May – 2021: INGEOBRAS & FILTRALITE: The NEED for Sustainable Clean Water

-According to the data presented, the infrastructures of the Drinking and Waste Water Treatment Plants are inefficient due to their antiquity and high operation and maintenance costs.
+According to the data presented, the infrastructures of the Drinking and Waste Water Treatment Plants are inefficient due to their age and high operation and maintenance costs.
 In addition, the automation, sensorisation or digitalisation systems are deficient or practically non-existent.

 To this situation we must add a population and industrial / agricultural pressure that generates complex water matrices to treat and seasonal problems (NH3 +, Fe, Mn … to which are added persistent problems of nitrates, As, conductivity and organic matter) that do not have efficient technologies to address them.

 After presenting the challenges we face, solutions to these problems were presented.
 Carlos de Juan explained the benefits of FILTRALITE® PURE and the applications of this material for the removal of particulate solids and biological/chemical removal (NH 4, NO 3, As, Fe, Mn).
-As Joaquín Murría said, this innovative solution is also designed to generate OPEX and CAPEX reductions with respect to the alternative and traditional solutions on the market, in addition it is not necessary to carry out civil works to carry it out.
+As Joaquín Murría commented, this innovative solution is also designed to generate OPEX and CAPEX reductions with respect to the alternative and traditional solutions on the market, in addition it is not necessary to carry out civil works to carry it out.